Introduction to NAS Drive

 It is a storage type of device which is connected to the network which allows the data storage on the network and data retrieval from the network.
 The data is stored on a centralized system that has authorized users and only valid users can access the storage system.
 It supports the functionality of flexibility as the device can be scale-out which means the storing capacity of the NAS Drive can be increased as per the use.

 In the NAS device, the wireless router is used as the device are more used in a distributed working environment which has access to file system connected to the network.
-The small organizations use the NAS storage device as a private cloud that is deployed for their organization.
-The large organizations also use the NAS storage device as the capacity size of the NAS Drive is huge and it is capable of storing a huge chunk of data in it.
+Small organizations use the NAS storage device as a private cloud that is deployed for their organization.
+Large organizations also use the NAS storage device as the capacity size of the NAS Drive is huge and it is capable of storing a huge chunk of data in it.

 Where do we use NAS Drive?